-As described Section 53 of the Code of the Town of Avon, the applicant shall file a surety bond with the Engineering Department.
+As described Section 53 of the Code of the Town of Avon, the applicant shall file a bond with the Engineering Department.
 Typical permits can be approved with permit-specific \$5,000 bonds.
 Contractors that anticipate taking out multiple permits may provide one single \$50,000 bond to cover unlimited typical permits.
 Larger projects that are not typical or have a greater impact on the Town's Right-Of-Way require larger bonds at the discretion of the Town Engineer.
-The surety bond shall be written by an indemnity or Surety Company authorized to transact business in the State of Connecticut and approved by the Town Manager or his/her designee.
+The bond form must comply with Town of Avon requirements depending upon the nature of the work, the impact to the Town-owned property, and the risk to the Town of the applicant.
+The preferred standard bond shall either be a cash bond or a letter of credit.
+If the Town deems it appropriate to allow surety-type security, the surety bond shall be written by an indemnity or Surety Company authorized to transact business in the State of Connecticut and approved by the Town Manager or his/her designee.

-The release of Right-Of-Way surety bonds will only be allowed after satisfactory completion of the one-year maintenance period after initial approval of the work by the Town for the improvements completed within the Town Right-Of-Way.
+The release of Right-Of-Way bonds will only be allowed after satisfactory completion of the one-year maintenance period after initial approval of the work by the Town for the improvements completed within the Town Right-Of-Way.
 Requests for bond releases or reductions shall be made in writing by contacting the Engineering Department at 60 West Main Street, Avon, CT 06001.